movieNote/movienote.github.io/privacy_policy.md

 ## Movie Note

 <div align="justify">Movie Note does not collect or store any kind of data.
 Apple might collect data when you use Movie Note.
-For more information vist <a href="https://www.apple.com/legal/privacy/">Apple privacy policy</a></div>
+For more information visit <a href="https://www.apple.com/legal/privacy/">Apple privacy policy</a>.</div>

 ## TMDB